-Job descriptions are written statements of the primary tasks, functions, responsibilities and relationships of a role.
-Job descriptions are essential aids to recruitment, job evaluation, induction, performance management and staff development review processes.
+Job descriptions profiles are written statements of the primary tasks, functions, responsibilities and relationships of a role.
+Job descriptions profiles are essential aids to recruitment, job evaluation, induction, performance management and staff development review processes.

-8.1.1 Job descriptions should:
+98.1.1-Job profiles descriptions should:

-- Provide a clear and concise description of the whole job so its purpose is clearly understood - Describe each major task clearly in a separate sentence-(s) - Describe how much direction and supervision is required to conduct the functions of the position and the interaction with other positions within the Council to achieve a given result - Provide a context for understanding the objectives of the position by defining and clarifying its responsibilities, supervision and relationships
+- Provide a clear and concise description of the whole job so its purpose is clearly understood - Describe each major task clearly in a separate sentence-(s) - Describe how much direction and supervision is required to conduct the functions of the position and the interaction with other positions within the Council to achieve a given result - Provide a context for understanding the objectives of the position by defining and clarifying its responsibilities, supervision and relationships - Confirm if a DBS check is required for the role and the appropriate level i.e. Basic, Standard or Enhanced.

-8.2 Structure and Style
+98.2 Structure and Style

---Job profiles descriptions should be produced using the standard template. -Theis template is

--available on the intranet and may also be supplied byte Human Resources.
+Job descriptions profiles should be produced using the standard template.
+This template is available on the intranet and may also be supplied to Human Resources.

-8.3 Writing New Job Profiles Descriptions
+98.3 Writing New Job Descriptions Profiles

-If the role is completely new, recruiting managers will have to produce a new job profile (which incorporates the person to

--specification and job description) to be used for the recruitment and selection process.
+If the role is completely new, recruiting managers will have to produce a new person specification and job description profile to be used for the recruitment and selection process.

-The job profile job description must be reviewed by a Job Evaluation Panel prior
+The job description profile must be reviewed by a Job Evaluation Panel prior to recruitment.